Our Story

 Phil's Background

-Phil grew up in a Barossa winemaking family, with parents Margaret and Peter Lehmann providing ongoing guidance.
-After training as an engineer and working in Napa Valley, Burgundy, and Stellenbosch—as well as established Barossa wineries—he completed a graduate diploma in oenology at Adelaide University.
+Phil grew up in a Barossa winemaking family, with ongoing guidance from his parents Margaret and Peter Lehmann.
+After training as an engineer, he worked vintages in Napa Valley, Burgundy and Stellenbosch, as well as at established Barossa wineries, before completing a Graduate Diploma in Oenology at the University of Adelaide.

-He sees himself first as a farmer: 'Each season leaves its mark on the grapes.
-Our role in the vineyard and cellar is to respect that and produce wines that honestly reflect the year and the site.'
+At heart, Phil sees himself first as a farmer: “Each season leaves its mark on the grapes.
+Our role in the vineyard and cellar is to respect that and produce wines that honestly reflect the year and the site.”

-He sees himself first as a farmer: 'Each season leaves its mark on the grapes.
-Our role in the vineyard and cellar is to respect that and produce wines that honestly reflect the year and the site.'
+At heart, Phil sees himself first as a farmer: “Each season leaves its mark on the grapes.
+Our role in the vineyard and cellar is to respect that and produce wines that honestly reflect the year and the site.”

 The Estate

-Boongarrie Estate sits on the northern slopes of Keynes Hill in Eden Valley, at 430–460 metres elevation.
-The original 10 hectares of vineyard were planted in 1998 to Shiraz and Cabernet Sauvignon.
-After taking over in 2002, Phil and Sarah restored these young vines and, in 2021, replanted part of the property with Riesling, Grenache, and Gamay.
-The estate also includes a 4-hectare olive grove, planted to Manzanilla, Pendolino, and Kalamata varieties.
+Boongarrie Estate lies on the northern slopes of Keynes Hill in Eden Valley, at an elevation of 430 to 460 metres.
+The original ten hectares of vineyard were planted in 1998 to Shiraz and Cabernet Sauvignon.
+Since taking over the property in 2002, Phil and Sarah have restored these young vines and, in 2021, replanted sections of the site with Riesling, Grenache and Gamay.
+The estate also includes a four-hectare olive grove planted to Manzanillo, Pendolino and Kalamata varieties.

 Life on the Estate

-We live and work on Boongarrie Estate, managing the vineyard and olive grove alongside grazing land for our Australian White sheep and two alpacas.
-The wine shed is located among the vines and trees, keeping production close to the source.
+We live and work on Boongarrie Estate, tending the vineyard and olive grove alongside grazing land for our flock of Australian White Sheep and two alpacas.
+The wine shed sits quietly among the vines and trees, keeping every stage of production close to the source.

-Our approach is to farm responsibly and leave the land in better condition than we found it.
+Our guiding principle is responsible farming: to leave the land healthier than we found it.

-Away from the vines, family time is important—Phil, Sarah, Lewis, and Olive often ride mountain and dirt bikes on the property, with the family greyhound Jinx joining in.
-The winery name Max & Me honours 'Max' the German Shepherd cross who first brought Phil and Sarah together.
+Away from the vines, family time is cherished.
+Phil, Sarah, Lewis and Olive often explore the property on mountain and dirt bikes, with greyhound Jinx happily joining the ride.
+The name Max & Me honours the German Shepherd cross who first brought Phil and Sarah together.

-Our approach is to farm responsibly and leave the land in better condition than we found it.
+Our guiding principle is responsible farming: to leave the land healthier than we found it.

-Away from the vines, family time is important—Phil, Sarah, Lewis, and Olive often ride mountain and dirt bikes on the property, with the family greyhound Jinx joining in.
-The winery name Max & Me honours 'Max' the German Shepherd cross who first brought Phil and Sarah together.
+Away from the vines, family time is cherished.
+Phil, Sarah, Lewis and Olive often explore the property on mountain and dirt bikes, with greyhound Jinx happily joining the ride.
+The name Max & Me honours the German Shepherd cross who first brought Phil and Sarah together.

 Private Tastings at the Estate

-We welcome visits from genuine wine enthusiasts interested in our small-batch wines and olive oils.
-Tastings with Phil and Sarah are hosted by prior appointment only, with at least one week's notice required.
-This allows us to give you our full attention and share the story of the estate properly.
-Please email [email protected] to arrange a suitable time.
+We warmly welcome visitors who would like to experience Boongarrie Estate and taste our small-batch wines and olive oils.
+Private tastings with Phil and Sarah are available by appointment only, with at least one week’s notice.
+This allows us to give you our full attention and share the story of the estate in a personal, unhurried way.